zachdwight/LLM_Training_Prep_3Step/README.md

 Please note, Google Gemini & OpenAI were used to organize / rewrite some of my code and documention for better understanding (hopefully no mismatches in file names, etc).

+This two-step approach leverages:
+- ✅ The **efficiency** of a local model for quick, low-cost processing, and
+- ✅ The **capability** of a larger model for precision and structure.

 ---